ADdy2142/Avalonia-Templates-VS-Extenion/README.md

 - Styles
 - ResourceDictionary

-Just right-click on a folder in Explorer and select your template from the Avalonia Templates menu.
+Just right-click on a folder in 'Explorer' and select your template from the 'New Avalonia Template' menu.
-Or you can search for the Avalonia UI Templates command in the Command Palette.
+Or you can search for the 'Avalonia UI Template' command in the Command Palette.
 Whichever way you prefer.

 **Enjoy!**